 - Place an egg in a bowl of water.

-- If the egg sinks to the bottom laying on its side, it’s fresh.
+- If the egg sinks to the bottom, lying on its side (horizontally), it’s fresh.

-- If the egg sinks to the bottom standing upright, it’s still safe to eat but should be eaten soon or hard-boiled (these are the best eggs for the stove-top method).
+- If the egg sinks to the bottom standing upright (vertical), it’s still safe to eat but should be cooked soon or hard-boiled (these are the best eggs for the stove-top method).

 - If the egg floats, it’s probably gone bad.

-Did you try making boiled eggs, please leave me a comment and let me know!
+Did you try making this Instant Pot Hard Boiled Eggs, please leave me a comment and let me know!
 I always love to hear your thoughts.

 Ingredients